Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-accounts/README.md

-# The Accounts module.
+# The sov-accounts module.

-The `Accounts` module is responsible for managing accounts on the rollup.
+The `sov-accounts` module is responsible for managing accounts on the rollup.

 Account is represented by an `Address` and a `Nonce`.